cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 weight: 175
 ---

-Cloudify enables you to create your own widgets, to assist you in orchestrating your applications in the Cloud.
+Cloudify enables you to create your own widgets to help you to orchestrate your applications in the Cloud.

-Widgets can be written using two different methods.
+Widgets can be written using two different methods:

-1. **Using the React Utility** is the recommended method, and requires a build operation to be executed.
-You shall use build system described in [Cloudify UI Widget Boilerplate](https://github.com/cloudify-cosmo/Cloudify-UI-Widget-boilerplate) repository to generate widget package.
+1. **Using the React Utility** is the recommended method, and it requires a build operation.
+You must use the build system described in the [Cloudify UI Widget Boilerplate](https://github.com/cloudify-cosmo/Cloudify-UI-Widget-boilerplate) repository to generate the widget package.

-2. **Pure Vanilla Java Script** which enables attachment of an HTML template file.
+2. **Pure Vanilla Java Script** that enables attachment of an HTML template file.
 The callbacks for this method are described later in this topic.
-You shall create widget package by yourself.
-No ES6 support in that method.
+You must create widget package yourself.
+No ES6 is supported in that method.

 ## Widget File Structure

-A widget comprises a number of files, as described below.
+A widget is made up of these files:

-* `widget.js` ‑ Holds the widget's definition (**mandatory**)
+* `widget.js` ‑ Holds the widget's definition (**Required**)
-* `widget.png` ‑ The preview image of the widget in the widgets catalog (**mandatory**)
+* `widget.png` ‑ The preview image of the widget in the widgets catalog (**Required**)
-* `backend.js` - A widget backend allowing to use backend services from widget's frontend code, see [Widget backend]({{< relref "manager_webui/custom-widgets.md#widget-backend" >}}) section for details (**optional**)
+* `backend.js` - A widget backend that allows widget frontend code to use [backend services]({{< relref "manager_webui/custom-widgets.md#widget-backend" >}}) (**Optional**)
-* `widget.html` ‑ A widget template file.
-Relevant only when you are writing a widget using vanilla JavaScript with an HTML template (**optional**)
+* `widget.html` ‑ A widget template file that is relevant only when you are writing a widget using vanilla JavaScript with an HTML template (**Optional**)
-* `widget.css` ‑ The CSS file that the widget uses (**optional**)
+* `widget.css` ‑ The CSS file that the widget uses (**Optional**)

-If you want to use **React Utility** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into `src` directory, together with any other required files.
+If you want to use the **React Utility** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.
 In the `widget.js` file, you can use `import` to include the additional files.
 You can split the widget into a number of files.
 You can also use ES6 features.

 Using this method, the file system will look as follows:
 ```